eddomiw/to-do/README.md

 # to-do
-Apply webpack and SOLID principles to-do list project
+Apply webpack and SOLID principles to to-do list project